ibz0q/better-moment-card/README.md

 ### Timezones

 By default, the plugin uses the OS timezone.
-It does not use  Home Assistants time entity (for  performace reasons, offline behavior and offline functionality).
-When you specify a timezone in the IANA format, you can find them here: https://nodatime.org/TimeZones
+It does not use  Home Assistants time entity (for performace reasons, offline behaviour).
+Specify a timezone in the IANA format, you can find them here: https://nodatime.org/TimeZones

 i.e. `timezone: Europe/London` or `{{moment timezone=Europe/London}}`